dgutman/nci-dsa-deid/README.md

-# nci-dsa-deid
+# NCI DSA Deid
-DSA Plugin for image de-identification using the dsa-wsi-deid plugin
+DSA Plugin for image de-identification using the dsa-wsi-deid plugin.